nadavyayon/organ_axis_tutorial/docs/source/model.rst

 Mean distance of KNN points to P
 -------------
-Aside from the spatial grid resoution, we also need to define how many KNN points to take to calculate the mean distance of point P from S.
+Aside from the spatial grid resolution, we also need to define how many KNN points to take to calculate the mean distance of point P from S.
 For that we can simply define Equation 1:  µKS(p) = (i=0 to K-1)∑(DS,p[i]/K)

-Constructing the boundary axis and the infulence of K and grid resolution
+Constructing the boundary axis and the influence of K and grid resolution
 --------------
 Next, we can calculate the directional position of a spot from the boundary of two structures by simply subtracting µKS(p) in respect to both structures for a given spot P.
-This difference is then intrnally normalized to produce a sygmoidal-like function. in the simplified simulated plot below we can see the influence of KNN or grid density on how space is transformed to the axis position.
+This difference is then intrnally normalised to produce a sigmoidal-like function.
+In the simplified simulated plot below we can see the influence of KNN or grid density on how space is transformed to the axis position.